Seasonal Feature

 The Cup

-This limited Colombian microlot features the rare Sudan Rume variety, grown at Jardines del Edén in Quindío.
-Sourced from one of the genetic birthplaces of Arabica, this exceptional coffee reflects both heritage and innovation.
+This Medium-Light Roast Seasonal Microlot showcases the rare Sudan Rume variety, grown at Jardines del Edén in Quindío, Colombia.
+Notably, this region sits near one of the genetic birthplaces of Arabica, blending heritage with modern innovation.

 About the Producer

-In 1987, Jairo purchased his first coffee farm, Finca La Esmeralda, where he planted his first lot of Caturra.
-While working full time, he was also able to generate income from coffee production on his farm.
-Through careful saving and dedication, Jairo gradually expanded his operations, acquiring five additional farms: Villarazo, Mazatlán, Santa Monica, Maracay, and Buenos Aires.
+Earlier, in 1987, Jairo purchased his first farm, Finca La Esmeralda, where he planted Caturra.
+Over time, and through steady dedication, he expanded his work to include five additional farms: Villarazo, Mazatlán, Santa Monica, Maracay, and Buenos Aires.
+Meanwhile, during harvest season, his farms provide vital employment for local workers, strengthening the surrounding community.

 Yellow Sudan Rume

-Sudan Rume is a rare landrace variety originating from the Boma Plateau in South Sudan, near the Ethiopian border—one of the genetic birthplaces of Coffea arabica.
-Named after the Rume region where it was first discovered, it is prized for both its exceptional cup quality and genetic importance.
-Closely related to wild Ethiopian coffees, Sudan Rume offers valuable genetic diversity for developing disease- and climate-resilient varieties.
+Sudan Rume is a rare landrace variety originating from the Boma Plateau in South Sudan, near the Ethiopian border.
+Because of this origin, it holds significant genetic value within Coffea arabica.
+Closely related to wild Ethiopian coffees, it plays an important role in developing climate- and disease-resistant varieties.

 Brewing Recipes